-Many moons ago, I lived just around the bend from a peach farm that was owned by my friend Candy and her husband Dave.
+Many moons ago, I lived just around the bend from a peach farm that was owned by my friend Candy.
 During the harvest season, Candy and I used to can peaches together, and I will always be grateful to her for sharing her secret for amazing peaches with me.
 (Shhhh.
 This is strictly between you and me now…) It’s Cardamom.
 (Yep!)
 Just a little sprinkle of this uniquely aromatic spice makes a fresh peach pop with enough flavor to make Cinnamon and Ginger both jealous.

 - 1 large pie crust, homemade or store-bought